chainflip-io/chainflip-uniswapV3-python/README.md

 ```

 ### Package Installation
-This model has been included in a Python package that can be easily installed via any Python package manager.
+To be able to easily use this code outside the repository itself, it has been included in a Python package that can be easily installed via any Python package manager.

 Via Pip: